-In this context, the European Cluster Collaboration Platform, on behalf of the European Commission, DG GROW, organises the EU Clusters Talk “Agri-food: Cluster activities for a sustainable and resilient ecosystem” on 30 November 2022, 8:30 – 9:30 CET, to discuss the critical challenges for the green transition in agri-food, the role of clusters to support the transition and improve the resilience, and cluster projects and activities that can serve as examples of future involvement.
+In this context, the European Cluster Collaboration Platform, on behalf of the European Commission, DG GROW, organised the EU Clusters Talk “Agri-food: Cluster activities for a sustainable and resilient ecosystem” on 30 November 2022, to discuss the critical challenges for the green transition in agri-food, the role of clusters to support the transition and improve the resilience, and cluster projects and activities that can serve as examples of future involvement.

 This event is part of bi-weekly online meetings brought to the cluster community by the European Cluster Collaboration Platform.
 They offer up-to-date insights into the latest industrial policies and clusters’ involvement, projects, and best practices, the latest ECCP news, and funding opportunities.
 The EU Clusters Talks are a space to exchange knowledge and to discuss cluster-relevant topics, which will change with every meeting.

-Speakers at this EU Clusters Talks will include:
+Speakers at this EU Clusters Talks will included: